Medicare Supplement (Medigap) Questions

 How do I choose a Medicare supplement policy?

-You will have options to select from and pricing will be based on which option you select for coverage.
+You will have more than one option for supplemental coverage.
 Medicare Supplement plans are identified by letters.
 The more common Medicare supplemental plans are Plan F, Plan G, and Plan N.

 Is a Medicare Advantage plan the same as a Medicare Supplement plan?